 Pokhara city sightseeing tour is famous for mountain views, boating living a tranquil life.
-Phewa Lake, Begnas Lake and Rupa Lake are the major attraction of this city.
+Phewa Lake, Begnas Lake, and Rupa Lake are the major attraction of this city.
 Pokhara is the most popular destination in Nepal after Kathmandu.
 Its flame rests on the natural beauty of its lakeside location and its proximity to the mountains, not on any great historical or cultural endowment.
-There are also plenty of short walks and day trips, suitable for children and weary trekkers that can be made around valley.
+There are also plenty of short walks and day trips, suitable for children and weary trekkers that can be made around the valley.

-Pokhara sightseeing tour can be easily accessed by flight of about 35min or drive of about 6 hrs.
+Pokhara sightseeing tour can be easily accessed by a flight of about 35min or drive of about 6 hrs.
 The natural beauty of its lakeside location and its proximity to the mountains has made in the natural choice for trekkers and adventures.
 Explore Nepal’s 2nd largest city on a sightseeing tour of all the major sights, such as the Old Bazaar, Devi’s Fall, Barahi Temple, and the Regional Mountain Museum.
 With superb views of the Himalayas, sail on Phewa Lake, and go to Seti Gandaki Gorge.

 Sightseeing Tour of Pokhara valley can be continued to treks as it is also starting point of many popular treks in Nepal and major gateway to Annapurna trekking region.
-For those seeking short and relatively easy trekking at warmer, lower elevations, Pokhara city tour can be perfect destination to enjoy the panorama of nature as well as experience the lifestyle.
+For those seeking short and relatively easy trekking at warmer, lower elevations, Pokhara city tour can be the perfect destination to enjoy the panorama of nature as well as experience the lifestyle.

 The lake is neither deep (roughly 47 meters at most) nor particularly clean, but the water is warm and swimming is pleasant if you don’t think about the probable pollution.

-The eastern shoreline of the lake, popularly known as Lakeside or Baidam, consists of seemingly endless strip of lodges, restaurants, bookshops and souvenir shops.
+The eastern shoreline of the lake, popularly known as Lakeside or Baidam, consists of a seemingly endless strip of lodges, restaurants, bookshops and souvenir shops.
 One of the fascinating parts of lakeside is the splendid view of the mountains, especially when the still water reflects the peaks, creating a double image.

 Begnas Lake and Rupa Lake